12 Best Product Analytics Books to Read in 2024

 If you are interested in assessing the impact of different product designs and whether users think they are good or bad, this book gives you the tools you need to handle this assessment on your own.

-This book explains relevant technical concepts in a way many readers will find accessible, and it spares no detail.
+This book explains relevant technical concepts in a way many readers will find accessible and spares no detail.

 8. The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses by Eric Ries

-The Lean Startup champions a new approach to running a startup, one that encourages constantly iterating the product to figure out what works best faster.
+The Lean Startup champions a new approach to running a startup that encourages constantly iterating the product to figure out what works best faster.

 The book also introduces the concept of innovation accounting so entrepreneurs can focus on metrics that make a true difference and not vanity metrics.
-This helps to identify what exactly your users are looking for so you can build solutions around that.
+This helps you identify what your users are looking for to build solutions around that.

 Why This Book is a Must-Read: